RoseStani/my-econometrics-notebook/5_heteroscedasticity/README.md

 2. **Statistically** – by conducting formal tests like:
    - Breusch-Pagan Test
    - White's Test

-Both methods are used together for a more reliable diagnosis.
+We use both methods together for better reliability
 ---

 ## Why is it important to detect and fix it?